csc7/PP5_CI_GDEC/README.md

 The data models and some Python files were tested with unittest.
 Coverage.py was used to measure the coverage of these automatic tests.

-52 tests were written and succesfully executed in 0.347 seconds.
+Coverage of 49% was achieved, with 52 tests succesfully executed in 0.347 seconds.

 Please see below screenshots of the testing and coverage, the fourth and last links contain the summary.

 <details>
     <summary>Screenshot 1 of unittest resuts</summary>